MarkKeeley/markkeeley/content/posts/2019-06-23-tmnt-rescue-palooza.md

 +++

-I just found out about an impressive fan made game called [Teenage Mutant Ninja Turtles Rescue Palooza.](https://www.merso-x.com/teenage-mutant-ninja-turtles-rescue) It is guaranteed to be taken down at some point but fortunately it is finished and on the internet.
+I just found out about an impressive fan made game called [Teenage Mutant Ninja Turtles Rescue Palooza.](https://www.merso-x.com/teenage-mutant-ninja-turtles-rescue) It is guaranteed to be taken down at some point, but fortunately it is finished and on the internet.
+The game is for the Windows PC platform, but I've been enjoying it on Linux through [wine](https://www.winehq.org/).
+One stand out feature I haven't been able to try yet is local co-op with up to 4 players.
+I haven't beaten it yet, but I am having a blast playing it single player.

 ![Turtle Power](/media/TMNT_RP_1_0_8 - 0012.png "Turtle Power")